cherenkov-plenoscope/queue_map_reduce/README.rst

 To test our ``map()`` we provide a dummy ``qsub``, ``qstat``, and ``qdel``.
 These are individual ``python``-scripts which all act on a common state-file in ``tests/resources/dummy_queue_state.json`` in order to fake the sun-grid-engine's queue.

-- ``dummy_qsub.py`` only appends jobs to the list of pending jobs in the state-file.
+- ``dummy_qsub.py`` only appends queue-jobs to the list of pending jobs in the state-file.

-- ``dummy_qdel.py`` only removes jobs from the state-file.
+- ``dummy_qdel.py`` only removes queue-jobs from the state-file.

-- ``dummy_qstat.py`` does move the jobs from the pending to the running list, and does trigger the actual processing of the jobs.
+- ``dummy_qstat.py`` does move the queue-jobs from the pending to the running list, and does trigger the actual processing of the jobs.
 Each time ``dummy_qstat.py`` is called it performs a single action on the state-file.
 So it must be called multiple times to process all jobs.
 It can intentionally bring jobs into the error-state when this is set in the state-file.

 Before running the dummy-queue, its state-file must be initialized: